 a) THRIPS

-The pooled data presented in Table-1 revealed that the highest number of thrips (25.57 thrips) stuck in treatment T1 (2 No Yellow sticky trap) at 30 DAT and lowest number of thrips stuck on sticky traps (18.07 thrips) in treatment T2 (2 No Yellow sticky trap).
+Pooled data (Table 1) showed that treatment T1 (two yellow sticky traps) recorded the highest mean thrips catch of 25.57 thrips/trap at 30 days after transplanting (DAT)and lowest number of thrips stuck on sticky traps (18.07 thrips) in treatment T2 (two yellow sticky traps).
 The data further revealed that highest number of thrips stuck at 45 DAT ,60 DAT and 75 DAT in T1 treatment while lowest thrips population stuck on sticky traps at 45 DAT,60DAT and 75 DAT in treatment T2.
 The overall average highest number of thrips (40.75 thrips) stuck on sticky trap in treatment T1 and lowest number of thrips (23.91 thrips) were stuck on sticky trap treatment T2 while highest average thrips population (100.77 thrips /plant) was recorded in treatment T3 (control plot).

 GROSS AND MARKETABLE YIELD